Phildizzle/MachineLearningIntroduction/Readme.md

-I created this Machine Learning tutorial in an Ipython Jupyter Notebook to facilitate the start for R-trained statisticians with a background in statistical learning.
+I created this Machine Learning tutorial in an Ipython Jupyter Notebook to facilitate the start for R-trained beginners with some background knowledge in statistical learning.